the Creative Commons Attribution 4.0 License.

 The experiments were carried out with a silica film grown on an n-doped silicon wafer.
 The silicon wafer ((111) orientation, thickness 0.27 mm, doped with phosphorus, resistivity 1 Ω cm) is cut into 4×4 mm2 pieces by a wafer dicing saw (Disco DAD321).
 The pieces are thoroughly cleaned by sonication in an ultrasonicator (VWR Ultrasonic Cleaner) for 15 min in a sequence of three solvents: isopropanol (LC-MS chromasolv®, Sigma-Aldrich), acetone (ACS reagent > 99.5 %, Sigma-Aldrich), and water (18 M Ω cm, <5 ppb total organic content, Millipore).
 They are blown dry with nitrogen and surface-oxidized in an oxygen plasma cleaner (Femto Diener) for approximately 8 min with a 10 sccm gas flow (10 Pa oxygen pressure).
 This surface treatment renders the wafers hydrophilic.
 For an experiment, liquid gallium–indium alloy is employed for bonding the wafer to a home-made copper stub.
 The stub is tightly fit into the Peltier stage by an aluminium foil spacer.
 For some experiments we used the surface of the copper stub, which is composed of copper oxide species.

 While clean, flat oxidized silicon wafers (see Experiment section) are typically used in our work, relatively rough copper surfaces (exposed to ambient air and thus oxidized) were also suitable substrate to grow ice.
 Both oxidized surfaces are amorphous.
-In our experiments, the pressure is adjusted to <200 Pa (h≪1), and then the substrate temperature is lowered from ambient to the desired ice growth temperature (-20C).
+In our experiments, the pressure is adjusted to <200 Pa (h≪1), and then the substrate temperature is lowered from ambient to the desired ice growth temperature ( ∘C).
 The pressure was then slowly increased until h=1.
 The rate of ice growth can be controlled by controlling the humidity in the chamber; for example, fast growth can be achieved by pressure jumps to h>1 (see Supplement) and stabilization at h≤1.
 The idea is to keep isobaric and isothermal conditions.
 However, small changes in sample temperature, which we carefully monitored, cannot be avoided.
 Subsequent sublimation requires h<1, again accompanied by slight temperature changes.

-In air, we would expect plate morphology between 20 C and 10 under our low-pressure conditions (i.e., at fast gas phase diffusion), but only for h≫1, at much slower gas phase diffusion, do dendritic snowflake crystals grow (Gonda and Yamazaki, 1978; Libbrecht, 2005; Takahashi and Mori, 2006; Bailey and Hallett, 2009).
-Between 10 and 5 C, crystals can grow as columns or needles.
-We found mainly hexagonal plates and columns from 20 to 10 C for low supersaturation (as discussed below).
+In air, we would expect plate morphology between −20 ∘C and −10 under our low-pressure conditions (i.e., at fast gas phase diffusion), but only for h≫1, at much slower gas phase diffusion, do dendritic snowflake crystals grow (Gonda and Yamazaki, 1978; Libbrecht, 2005; Takahashi and Mori, 2006; Bailey and Hallett, 2009).
+Between −10 and −5 ∘C, crystals can grow as columns or needles.
+We found mainly hexagonal plates and columns from −20 to −10 ∘C for low supersaturation (as discussed below).
 In accordance with Bailey and Hallett (2004), individual crystals are of hexagonal geometry with facets of equal lengths as well as hexagonal scalene crystals, with three dissimilar facet lengths.

 3.1 Early stages of growth